anushkamangesh2024-amk/VSDSQUADRON_RTL2GDS-/Week_5/Readme.md

 Overall, the comparison confirms functional equivalence between the RTL design and the generated gate-level netlist, with only expected timing differences arising from realistic hardware delays.<br/>
 <img width="772" height="622" alt="image" src="https://github.com/user-attachments/assets/11d8c1bc-d7e4-4c6e-87ea-220d9fea3a61" />

+# PHASE 7 — Debugging (If Mismatch Occurs)
+Challenges Encountered and Lessons Learned
+Power Pin Interface Mismatch

+The initial gate-level netlist failed during Caravel integration because the expected power pins were missing from the module interface.
+The issue was identified from elaboration errors indicating a mismatch between the Caravel wrapper and the user project.
+Enabling USE_POWER_PINS and ensuring that the netlist and wrapper used matching interfaces resolved the problem.
+This highlighted the importance of power-pin compatibility in SoC-level GLS.

+Clock Distribution Effects

+Some timing-sensitive tests behaved differently in GLS compared to RTL simulation.
+Waveform analysis showed slight shifts in signal timing caused by clock buffers, clock skew, and propagation delays introduced during Clock Tree Synthesis (CTS).
+No design modifications were required, as these effects are expected in a physically implemented design.
+This demonstrated the impact of real clock distribution on simulation results.

+Reset and Initialization Behavior

+Differences were observed during the reset release phase between RTL and GLS.
+Unlike RTL, gate-level simulation reflects actual flip-flop initialization and reset propagation delays.
+Waveform inspection confirmed that the behavior was caused by realistic hardware timing rather than design errors.
+This emphasized the importance of proper reset verification in GLS.

+Netlist Integration into the Verification Flow

+Early GLS runs failed due to missing standard-cell libraries and incorrect netlist integration.
+The issue was resolved by including the required SKY130 library files (sky130_fd_sc_hd.v and primitives.v) and updating the Makefile to use the generated gate-level netlist (6_final.v).
+This enabled successful compilation and simulation without modifying the existing verification flow.

+Key Takeaways
+Gate-level simulation models real hardware timing and physical effects that are absent in RTL simulation.
+Power-pin consistency is essential when integrating designs into larger SoC environments.
+Clock delays, skew, and buffering are common causes of RTL-to-GLS behavioral differences.
+Reset and initialization behavior require careful verification at gate level.
+Successful GLS execution confirms that the synthesized and implemented design remains functionally correct after physical implementation.